awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 You can only use unused On\-Demand Capacity Reservations for fleets of type `instant`\.

-For examples of how to configure a fleet to use Capacity Reservations to fulfil On\-Demand capacity, see [EC2 Fleet Example Configurations](ec2-fleet-examples.md)\.
+For examples of how to configure a fleet to use Capacity Reservations to fulfil On\-Demand capacity, see [EC2 Fleet example configurations](ec2-fleet-examples.md)\.
 For more information, see [On\-Demand Capacity Reservations](ec2-capacity-reservations.md) and the [On\-Demand Capacity Reservation FAQs](http://aws.amazon.com/ec2/faqs/#On-Demand_Capacity_Reservation)\.

 ## Maximum price overrides<a name="ec2-fleet-price-overrides"></a>